AlwaysFHao/TiM4Rec/README.md

 - recbole 1.2.0
 - mamba-ssm 2.2.2
 - casual-conv1d 1.2.2 (Since we implemented the casual-conv1d equivalent using 'nn.Conv1d', this entry is optional)
+- psutil 6.1.0
+- numpy 1.26.4

+If you are having trouble installing Mamba, please refer to the installation tutorial we wrote: [https://github.com/AlwaysFHao/Mamba-Install](https://github.com/AlwaysFHao/Mamba-Install).

 You can also view detailed environment information in File [environment.yaml](environment.yaml).